All Episodes

 Yeah.

-There's a number of people here in Maine who've just about had it with her brand of uh Republicanism.
+There's a number of people here in Maine who've just about had it with her brand of Republicanism.

 One senator goes down at our hands, and I think the rest of them snap back in line.

-Uh, you know, this has been bandied about this theory.
+You know, this has been bandied about this theory.

 Oh, yeah.

-I like Lieberman, I like Senator Lieberman.
+I like Senator Lieberman.

-But doing something like that in Maine, I've heard this talked about i getting rid of Olympia Snow and Susan Collins is the same thing as saying that the Republicans are gonna get the majority of the black vote.
+Getting rid of Olympia Snow and Susan Collins is the same thing as saying that the Republicans are going to get the majority to black vote.

 But I don't want to discourage you either at the same time.

-And my driver, I mean whining and moaning about Olympia Snow and Susan Collins and but the the the everybody that I know up there, I I asked the guy, everybody every time I come up here, which is not often, but every time I come up here, people just rail and moan.
+But everybody that I know up there, I asked the guy, everybody, every time I come up here, which is not often, but every time I come up here, people just rail and moan.

 How do they win?

-Uh so Republican Democrat, you're still electing a liberal up there.
+So Republican, Democrat, you're still electing a liberal up there.

-Six and one half dozen or the other.
+Six and one, half dozen or the other.

 We'll be right back.